+6.4.4.2.1 Cases Requiring Action by a Dean

+A dean may be required to take action in a case of an academic offense in the following circumstances:

+6.4.4.2.1.1 Penalty of at least XE or XF recommended for first offense

-- 1. Cases Requiring Action by a Dean.
-A dean may be required to take action in a case of an academic offense in the following circumstances: - (a) An instructor of a course offered by the dean's college recommends a penalty of a grade of XE or XF or a more severe penalty, pursuant to paragraph 6.4.3.A.3, for an offense committed by a student who has not committed any previous offense or who has received only a letter of warning.
-In this case, the dean has two options. - i.
-The dean may return the case to the instructor and require the instructor to impose a penalty no more severe than a grade of E or F in the course.
-In this case, the instructor shall notify the student and the chair shall notify the Academic Ombud of the new penalty, pursuant to paragraph 6.4.3.A.4. - ii.
+An instructor of a course offered by the dean's college recommends a penalty of a grade of XE or XF or a more severe penalty, pursuant to SR 6.4.4.1.3, for an offense committed by a student who has not committed any previous offense or who has received only a letter of warning.
+In this case, the dean has two options.

+- 1. The dean may return the case to the instructor and require the instructor to impose a penalty no more severe than a grade of E or F in the course.
+In this case, the instructor shall notify the student and the chair shall notify the Academic Ombud of the new penalty, pursuant to SR 6.4.4.1.4. - 2.
 The dean may impose a penalty of XE or XF in the course and may forward the case to the Provost, recommending a penalty of suspension, dismissal, expulsion, or revocation of a degree.
+In this case, the student has the right to appeal the penalty, pursuant to SR 6.4.5 below.

+6.4.4.2.1.2 Penalty of at least E or F recommended for at least second offense

-In this case, the student has the right to appeal the penalty, pursuant to Section 6.4.4 below. - (b) A student is found to have committed an offense in a course offered by the dean's college, the student has previously received a penalty for an offense at least as severe as an E or F in a course, and the matter has been referred to the dean pursuant to paragraph 6.4.3.A.3 above.
+A student is found to have committed an offense in a course offered by the dean's college, the student has previously received a penalty for an offense at least as severe as an E or F in a course, and the matter has been referred to the dean pursuant to SR 6.4.4.1.3 above.
 The dean shall impose a grade of XE or XF in the course and forward the case to the Provost, recommending either the minimum penalty of suspension or a harsher penalty of dismissal, expulsion, or revocation of a degree.
+The student has the right to appeal a recommended penalty of dismissal, expulsion, or revocation of a degree, pursuant to SR 6.4.5 below.

+6.4.4.2.1.3 Offense committed outside of a course

-The student has the right to appeal a recommended penalty of dismissal, expulsion, or revocation of a degree, pursuant to Section 6.4.4 below. - (c) A student enrolled in the dean's college is accused of an offense, either with respect to a course in which the student is not enrolled, or in academic work outside of a course (for example, an honors project or dissertation, a graduate examination, a thesis or dissertation, or a formally submitted thesis or dissertation proposal).
-In this case, the procedure outlined in paragraphs 6.4.3.A.1, 6.4.3.A.2, and 6.4.3.A.4 above shall be followed, except that the dean assumes the roles of both instructor and chair.
+A student enrolled in the dean's college is accused of an offense, either with respect to a course in which the student is not enrolled, or in academic work outside of a course (for example, an honors project or dissertation, a graduate examination, a thesis or dissertation, or a formally submitted thesis or dissertation proposal).
+In this case, the procedure outlined in SR 6.4.4.1.1, SR 6.4.4.1.2, and SR 6.4.4.1.4 above shall be followed, except that the dean assumes the roles of both instructor and chair.
 If the dean finds the student committed the offense, based on the standard of proof, the dean shall either decline to impose a penalty or shall forward the case to the Provost recommending a penalty of suspension, dismissal, expulsion, or revocation of a degree.
-The student has the right to appeal any finding, even if no penalty is imposed, and any recommended penalty, pursuant to Section 6.4.4 below.
+The student has the right to appeal any finding, even if no penalty is imposed, and any recommended penalty, pursuant to SR 6.4.5 below.
 [US: 3/21/2016]

+6.4.4.2.1.4 Concurrent offenses